Your Facebook messages might also be at risk in data scandal

 But there's another twist in this saga of who has your Facebook data and how they got it, showing there's room for this scandal to deepen.

-In case it's gotten by you, Facebook CEO Mark Zuckerberg is in Washington Tuesday and Wednesday to answer questions from Congress about how digital consultancy Cambridge Analytica accessed and improperly used data from about 87 million Facebook users -- and more broadly, what it's doing to safeguard your privacy and to fend off other issues, like election meddling.
+In case it's gotten by you, Facebook CEO Mark Zuckerberg is in Washington on Tuesday and Wednesday to answer questions from Congress about how digital consultancy Cambridge Analytica improperly accessed data from about 87 million Facebook users -- and more broadly, what the world's largest social network is doing to safeguard your privacy and to fend off other issues, like election meddling.

 In my case, it's some unknown so-called friend.
 Lucky for them, I don't know who, otherwise they'd be getting a FaceTime call from their friendly neighborhood tech journalist in an unusually sour mood.

-Apart from a vague sense of betrayal, the notification also contains an unsettling little detail in there: "A small number of people who logged into 'This Digital Life' also shared their own News Feed, timeline, posts and messages which maybe have included posts and messages from you."
+Apart from bringing on a vague sense of betrayal, the notification also contained an unsettling little detail: "A small number of people who logged into 'This Digital Life' also shared their own News Feed, timeline, posts and messages which maybe have included posts and messages from you."

 So someone might also have my DMs?